Day Hiking Course

 - It is the expectation in this course for students to be prepared to increase mileage, and elevation gain gradually from April - September, with your September trips being your most challenging of the series.
 Participants are encouraged to dedicate time outside of the course for conditioning and building endurance to be prepared for the trips that they sign up for.
 You will participate in small groups of 6 to 12 current course participants and alumni with one or two leaders.
 All trips are limited to current course participants and GoHike graduate alumni from past years.
 (Current course participants always get priority for sign-ups.)

 - Trips will be listed for each month within the range that is posted for that month.
 Monthly trips and check-ins will open for registration on the first Friday of each month, beginning in March for the April trips and check-in.
-Register for only TWO trips at that time.
-On the second Friday of the month, course participants may register for a an additional trip.
-On the third Friday of each month, GoHike Alumni may register for trips if space is available.
+Register for only ONE trip at that time.
+On the second Friday of the month, course participants may register for a SECOND trip.
+On the third Friday of each month, GoHike Alumni and participants and leaders may register for additional trips if space is available.
+(Note that there will unlikely be extra trips to register for on the third Friday registration date)

 April: 2 monthly trips, 2.5 to 5 miles, 250 to 1,000 feet gain